-\paragraph{Internal Mechanisms during In-Context Learning:} Many prior works have studied the internal mechanisms of in-context learning in LLMs \citep{xie2021explanation, dai2022can, von2023transformers}, but do not focus on how the ranks of labels get modified through the forward pass.
-Closest to our work is \citet{wang2023label} which shows that shallow layers store task semantics in label tokens, which is retrieved by later layers.
+\textbf{Internal Mechanisms during In-Context Learning:} Many prior works have studied the internal mechanisms of in-context learning in LLMs \citep{xie2021explanation, dai2022can, von2023transformers}, but do not focus on how the ranks of labels get modified through the forward pass. \citet{lepori2025racing} explores the idea of refinement during the forward pass focusing on contextualization errors.
+Closest to our work is \citet{wang2023label}, who shows that shallow layers store task semantics in label tokens, which is retrieved by later layers.
 Our work presents an orthogonal explanation of this process from the point of view of prediction dynamics and shows that shallow layers elevate the label tokens as top-ranked tokens, while deeper layers reason between them to perform the final selection.

-\paragraph{Dynamic-Depth Models and Early-Exiting: } Many recent \citep{gromov2024unreasonable, men2024shortgpt, fan2024not} and prior works \citep{bolukbasi2017adaptive, huang2017multi, elbayad2019depth} have shown that the entire depth of the model is not required for generation and have used this phenomenon to try and improve inference efficiency.
-Our work provides evidence that early exiting conflicts with the LLM's natural ``guess-then-refine'' prediction dynamics.
-Early exiting strategies may choose to exit while refinement is still ongoing, thus increasing the token selection error rate and over-predicting
+\textbf{Dynamic-Depth Models and Early-Exiting: } Many recent \citep{gromov2024unreasonable, men2024shortgpt, fan2024not} and prior works \citep{bolukbasi2017adaptive, huang2017multi, elbayad2019depth} have shown that the entire depth of the model is not required for generation and have used this phenomenon to try and improve inference efficiency. \citet{csordas2025language} build on these studies and show that models with larger number of layers do not neccesarily incorporate newer but rather perform fine-grained adjustments.
+Our work on the other hand tries to provide a structure to the usage of the depth given to LLMs and explain it using the proposed guess-then-refine framework.